 Recently, student loans have surpassed credit cards as the largest amount of unsecured debt owed in our country.
 Unlike medical bills, credit cards, and other unsecured debt, a student loan is generally not eligible for discharge in a bankruptcy.
-However, that does not mean that you have to endure harassing phone calls, wage garnishment, or lawsuits by lenders.
-Additionally, by receiving a discharge of other debts, you will be better able to continue to pay your student loans in the future.

 How Can Bankruptcy Help with My Student Loans?

 The vast majority of people with student loans will not be able to discharge their debt in bankruptcy.
 However, this does not mean that we cannot help you.
 If you file Chapter 13 bankruptcy, you will work out a payment plan with your lawyer and the bankruptcy court, which can include your student loans.
 This means that you will pay down the loan throughout the plan and receive a discharge of other unsecured debts.
 After completing the Chapter 13 payment plan, you will be in a better position to pay your student loans.